microchip-pic-avr-examples/avr128db48-high-freq-clk-generation-using-pll-and-oschf-mplab/README.md

 * MPLAB® Code Configurator [v5.2.2 or newer](https://www.microchip.com/mplab/mplab-code-configurator)
 * TCD 4.0.12

-***Note: For running the demo, the installed tool versions should be the same or later.
+***Note: For running the demo, the installed tool versions are expected to be the same or newer.
 This example is not tested with the previous versions.***

 ## Hardware Tools